Kashaket/soulengine/README.md

 ### SoulEngine

-GUI Tool kit for PHP and DevelStudio.
+GUI Tool kit for PHP, fully based on PHP4Delphi.
 <br><a href="https://github.com/KashaketCompany/php4delphi"> PHP4Delphi License-appropriately version </a><br>

 ## EN
 ### Information
-This version of SoulEngine is partially compatible with DevelStudio 3.0.2Beta and fully compatible with <a href="https://github.com/KashaketCompany/DevelStudio-3.0-beta">DevelStudio (3.0.4)</a> - <a href="https://github.com/KashaketCompany/DevelStudio-3.0-beta">DevelStudio Ke</a> (3.4)
+This version of SoulEngine is fully compatible with <a href="https://github.com/KashaketCompany/DevelStudio-3.0-beta">DevelStudio (3.0.4)</a> - <a href="https://github.com/KashaketCompany/DevelStudio-3.0-beta">DevelStudio Ke</a> (3.4)
 <br>P.s Sorry for bicycles and so unclean code, but, if you look at the code i started from, you'll want to beat up Dim-S, whose code is worse than my.

 #### Compiling
 1. Install php4delphi, synedit and CEF4Delphi Packages from the project's dir
 2. Open project file (SoulEngine.dpr or SoulEngine.dproj either)
 3. Compile project, the output binaries will be in the `C:\DevelStudio 3.0Beta\`.